Last updated on October 6th, 2021 at 10:04 pm

 Find the plugin(s) on their website: http://jigoshop.com/

 The plugin also gives you lots of options so that your shop becomes a little more sophisticated.
-These sorts of things involve being able to track your order, or a checkout that is streamlined and easy to handle.
-There are plenty of widgets and short codes you can use and you can pay to add in more and more functions to your eCommerce website.
+These sorts of things involve being able to track your order or checkout that is streamlined and easy to handle.
+There are plenty of widgets and shortcodes you can use and you can pay to add in more and more functions to your eCommerce website.
 You may also enter your stock amounts and then run off stock reports showing what you do and do not have left to your consumers.

 2 – Cart66

 Find the plugin(s) on their website: https://cart66.com/

 This is a plugin that allows you to convert your current page into a website for selling.
 The good thing about this app is that it allows you to build an eCommerce website with just the tools on offer.